 All EWSD schools should provide safe and kind learning conditions, free from any bullying.
 Bullying is a form of dangerous and disrespectful behavior not permitted or tolerated within EWSD schools.

-“Bullying means any overt act or combination of acts, including an act conducted by electronic means, directed against a student by another student or group of students and which:
+Definition: Bullying means any obvious act or combination of acts, including an act conducted by electronic means, directed against a student by another student or group of students and which:

-- Is repeated over time
+Is repeated over time

-Law enforcement authorities may be contacted upon verification of acts of bullying.
-It should be noted that misconduct, while serious, may not meet all the standards of bullying.
-However, it may be behavior that is subject to the full range of disciplinary actions utilized by the school including, but not limited to, suspension and long-term suspension.
+To the extent permitted by federal and state privacy laws, the school may tell the parent/guardian of the student who is a victim of bullying of the action taken to prevent further acts of bullying.
+The school will also provide notice to the parents/guardians of the student who commits a proven act of bullying of the school's response and results of any further bullying by their child.
+Police may be contacted upon when checking for the truth of acts of bullying.
+It should be noted that bad behavior, while serious, may not meet all the standards of bullying.
+However, it may be behavior that is subject to the full range of disciplinary actions used by the school including, but not limited to, suspension and long-term suspension.

 Bullying events are subject to report requirements of the Vermont Secretary of Education.
 All EWSD schools will collect data on the number of reported and proven events of bullying.
 For more information on bullying, please see policy C10 on the EWSD website.